SexChrLab/PopInf/README.md

   "vcf_ref_panel_path_X": "Reference_Panel/",
   "vcf_ref_panel_file": "chrX_1000genomes_selected_individuals.dupsRemoved.thinned.vcf.gz",
   "vcf_unknown_set_path_X": "/scratch/amtarave/test_set_POPINF/1000genomes/",
-  "vcf_unknown_set_file": "chrX_10000genomes_admixed_samples.dupsRemoved.thinned.vcf.gz",
+  "vcf_unknown_set_file": "chrX_1000genomes_admixed_samples.dupsRemoved.thinned.vcf.gz",
   "X_chr_coordinates": "X_chromosome_regions_XTR_hg19.bed"
 }
 ```
 After editing `popInf.config.json` make sure that this file has maintained proper json format.
 You can use The JSON Validator for example (https://jsonlint.com/).

+If you are running PopInf with the test data in this repository, you should not have to change anything in `PopInf.config.json`.
+However, we suggests double checking prior to running PopInf.

-Below, there are details on what to add or change in the configuration file.
+Below, are the details on what to add or change in the `PopInf.config.json`.

 ### Provide the reference and unknown panel sample information
 `"ref_panel_pop_info_path": ` Add the full path and file name of the sample information text file for the reference panel.